September 1 and we are a month from departure with so much still to do to be ready…but inspiration and encouragement are relatively easy to find:

 Saturday, October 13 -Parral to Durango – 418 km

 Speeds posted on Mexican roads seem optional.
-Today like every other days we cruised relatively slowly through 60 or 80 km zones while cars and truck pass doing twice that speed.
+Today like every other days we cruised relatively slowly through 60 or 80 km zones while cars and trucks pass us doing twice that speed.
 Same in construction zones.
-The only thing people slow down for are the topes and speed bumps that seem to be in the entrance and exit to every town.
-And they mean business – could loose an oil pan if you tried to speed over them.
+The only things people slow down for are the topes and speed bumps that seem to be in the entrance and exit to every town.
+And they mean business – we fear we might loose an oil pan if we tried to speed over them.

 Sunday, October 14 – Durango to Mazatlán -385 KM

 Hard to keep track of dates – or days of the week on this trip.
 This morning we started from Durango towards Mazatlán on the most amazing road I’ve ever ridden.
 The first 40 km or so were on the new highway 40 – marked on signs as 40D.
 This is a recent build that links the east coast to the west and has reduced travel time from Atlantic to Pacific considerably – although it is a toll road so many people can’t or won’t use it.
-However the old highway 40 is still in operation, an amazing piece of road with continuous curves as it climbs over the mountains. the route starts at about 1,870 meters above sea level, climbs to 2,700 meters , then drops to sea level upon arrival in Mazatlán.
+The old highway 40 is still in use and is an amazing road with continuous curves as it climbs over the mountains.
+The route starts at about 1,870 meters above sea level, climbs to 2,700 meters , then drops to sea level upon arrival in Mazatlán.